lpmi-13/current-projects/README.md

 ## 240) worked examples of searching in kibana
 - generate some simple scenarios involving a slow search service
-- record headless beowser via playwright cli with an on-screen cursor to show what searching/filtering/drilling down looks like
+- record headless browser via playwright cli with an on-screen cursor to show what searching/filtering/drilling down looks like
 - stretch goal is an interactive websockets service that helps users do this themselves with various degrees of fading (interface of how the users interact with the system TBD)